waleedasghar/Fake-News-Detection/README.md

 ## Guide to use
   - Download the files
-  - Open Data preparation and make word2vec of your data and save .npz files and other necessary files for training.
+  - Open word2vec file and prepare data and save .npz files and other necessary files for training.
   - Open Config.py and adjust it according to your setup and adjust related file paths in it.
   - To modify training loss and optimizer open train.py and edit it.
   - To start training run train.py